Kripalu Maharaj

-Kripalu Ji Maharaj (IAST: Kṛpālu; 5 October 1922 – 15 November 2013) was an Indian spiritual guru.
-He was the founder of Prem Mandir in Vrindavan and Jagadguru Kripalu Parishat (JKP), a Hindu non-profit organization with five main ashrams, four in India and one in the United States.
+Jagadguru Kripalu Maharaj (born Ram Kripalu Tripathi; 5 October 1922 – 15 November 2013) was an Indian spiritual guru who founded Prem Mandir, a major pilgrimage and tourist destination in Vrindavan and Jagadguru Kripalu Parishat (JKP).
+JKP is a Hindu non-profit organization with five main ashrams, four in India and one in the United States.

-On Makar Sankranti, 14 January 1957, he received the title of Jagadguru (world teacher) from Kashi Vidvat Parishat.
+On Makar Sankranti, 14 January 1957, he received the title of Jagadguru (world teacher) from the Kashi Vidvat Parishad.

-His book Prem Ras Siddhant contains his teachings called Jagadguru Kripalu Bhaktiyoga Tattvadarshan.
-It expounds "the philosophy of divine love" and the practical path to God realization.

-Jagadguru Kripalu Ji Maharaj was born on 5 October 1922 in the village of Kripalu Dham, Mangarh, Pratapgarh district, Uttar Pradesh.
-His mother was Bhagwati Devi and his father was Lalta Prasad Tripathi, a Brahmin.

 Jagadguru philosophy and title

 Jagadguru Kripalu Bhaktiyog Tattvadarshan

-Jagadguru Kripalu Ji’s spiritual philosophy known as “Jagadguru Kripalu Bhaktiyoga Tattvadarshan” posits that the soul’s true goal is eternal divine bliss, found not in material objects, but only in God.
+Jagadguru Kripalu Ji’s spiritual philosophy known as “Jagadguru Kripalu Bhaktiyoga Tattvadarshan” is based on the teachings from the Vedas and posits that the soul’s true goal is eternal divine bliss, found not in material objects, but only in God.
 Since the soul is a part of God, it naturally seeks Him.
 This bliss is attained through God's grace, received by the complete sharanagati (surrender) of the mind.

 Detachment from the material world, through understanding its impermanence, is key.
 As propagated by the saints of bhakti movement, the path of bhakti (devotion) — selfless love for Radha Krishna — is preferred over karma (action) and gyan (knowledge) as it’s the most direct.
 It automatically brings divine knowledge and detachment.
 Bhaktiyog, involves loving remembrance of God (Roopdhyan meditation), even during daily duties (karmayog).
 A true saint’s (Guru) guidance and avoiding bad company (kusang) are essential to advance through this path.